4d/docs/docs/code-editor/write-class-method.md

 :::info

 You can use bookmarks as markers for lines that contain an [item found by a search](#find).
 In this case, 4D automatically adds the bookmarks.
-For more information, refer to [Find and replace in methods](find-replace.md).
+For more information, refer to [Bookmark all](#bookmark-all).

 :::